jypma/modsynth/DuinoRack/README.md

 # Design

 - Screen
-- 1 Encoder
+- 2 Encoders
-- 4 bipolar CV inputs with Attenuverters (which set a fixed offset when unplugged) (to A5..A8)
+- 2 bipolar CV inputs with Attenuverters and offset
+  - On the MIDI variant, two attenuverters+offset are removed, to make space (only CV in for those).
+CV inputs: attenuators plus offset, offset positive only
-- 2 Gate inputs with trigger button
+- 2 Gate inputs with trigger button.
 - 2 CV outputs (from MPC4822, SPI)
 - 2 Gate outputs (some I/O port)
-- 6-pin serial connector, but not exposed.
-- MIDI connector, is there space? perhaps two versions?

 # UI

-- We only have space for 1 encoder.
-- Rotate: select variable for current preset
-- Click: Adjust variable, click again to confirm.
+Encoder 1: Select UI element
+Encoder 2: Change value (immediate)

 # Hardware
 - Try a dual DIP/SOIC footprint for the ATMega328